neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

-# Text Analysis: Sparse Transfer Learning with the CLI
+# Text Classification: Sparse Transfer Learning with the CLI

 In this example, you will sparse transfer learn a 90% pruned BERT model onto some text classification datasets using SparseML's CLI.